 You’ll also need to consider how to invest your 401(k) money.
 One option, which most 401(k) plans offer, is target-date funds, in which you pick a fund with a calendar year closest to your desired retirement year; the fund automatically shifts its asset allocation, from growth to income, as your target date approaches.
 These funds also have model portfolios you can choose, online tools to help you assess how much risk you want to take, and what fund choices will match up best with your desired level of risk.

 Your 401(k) money is intended for retirement.
-It is not easy to take money out while you are still working without incurring a steep financial loss.
-It is structured that way on purpose so that you are compelled to let the money grow for your future use.
+It's not easy to take money out while you're still working without incurring a steep financial loss.
+The account is structured that way on purpose so that you are compelled to let the money grow for your future use.

 Past 401(k) Salary Deferral Contribution Limits